 In later years, there was a scathing joke that emerged during James’ reign in England.
 The joke was in Latin, but translated, it declared, “Elizabeth was King, now James is Queen.”

 During the previous autumn of 1595, it became known that King Philip II of Spain, had begun to prepare a second Armada.
 His descent on this occasion was to be on the Irish Coast.
 The English Government prepared for resistance and the Scottish Privy Council promised its cooperation.
 This required the levying of a tax which could only be carried out with the approval of the Church.

-However, upon hearing this, and not forgetting Johne’s previous pointedly sharp admonishment towards the King, “that he was present as a Christian and not as president of the Assembly.”
-The King, was clearly under the impression that this resolution had a special reference to himself.
+However, upon hearing this, the King, was clearly under the impression that this resolution had a special reference to himself, not forgetting Johne’s previous pointedly sharp admonishment towards the King.
 On the very next day the King entered the Assembly, and proceeded to entreat the House to sanction his proposed tax.
-The King was then firmly informed by Davidson, that "the purging of offences" had been resolved upon; and with the approval of the House.
-Mr Davidson insisted that the estates of the exiled Popish, very pro-Catholic lords— Huntly, Errol, and Angus— still held by their families, should be confiscated and the proceeds applied to national use.
+But, Johne reminded the King that he was “present as a Christian and not as president of the Assembly” then firmly informed by Davidson, that "the purging of offences" had yet been resolved upon; and with the approval of the House.
+Mr Davidson also insisted that the estates of the exiled Popish, very pro-Catholic lords— Huntly, Errol, and Angus— still held by their families, should be confiscated and the proceeds applied to national use.

 King James Queen Anne